AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-2/README.md

 > NOTE: Make Sure to use the specific directory for the keypair.

+After following these steps, we have successfully:

+1. Provisioned a Certificate Authority (CA).
+2. Generated client and server certificates for all Kubernetes components.
-So, we have created the necessary certificates and distributed it to the controlle and worker nodes.
+3. Distributed the necessary certificates to the appropriate nodes in the cluster.

+This setup forms the foundation for secure communication and authentication within the Kubernetes cluster, ensuring that all services operate securely and only trusted components can interact with each other.

+> NOTE: Always keep the CA private key secure and do not distribute it outside the control plane environment.